callahantiff/PheKnowLator/README.rst

 construction of semantically-rich, large-scale biomedical KGs from complex heterogeneous data.
 Detailed information regarding this project can be found on the project `Wiki`_.

-**This is a Reproducible Research Repository:** This repository contains more than just code, it provides a detailed and transparent narrative of our research process.
-For detailed information on how we use GitHub as a reproducible research platform, click `here`_.
+**This is a Reproducible Research Repository:** For detailed information on how we use GitHub as a reproducible research platform, click `here`_.